 So, here are 4 points to consider when you think about how high you should aim and which particular targets you want to focus on in that procurement journey:

 - Breadth of procurement is another point to consider.
 Do you buy a vast range of different goods and services?
 Or do the top 10 items account for 95% of total expenditure?
 Now, this criterion is more about what you focus on rather than determining how ambitious you might be.
 At the extreme, a commodities trading operation needs to be really, really good at buying cocoa, oil or whatever its focus is.
 It may not need to be “world-class” at using AI for guided buying, low-cost country sourcing, or strategic relationship management.
-An organization that buys a wide range of goods and services, particular if many are strategically important (see point 2) should probably look at those broader capabilities.
+An organisation that buys a wide range of goods and services, particular if many are strategically important (see point 2) should probably look at those broader capabilities.

 - Support from the top – the previous 3 points help to define where you might want to go, but this final point plays into your chances of achieving your goals.
-Any development or transformation of procurement needs resources and it needs people to do things differently – that’s not just procurement staff, but stakeholders around the organization.
+Any development or transformation of procurement needs resources and it needs people to do things differently – that’s not just procurement staff, but stakeholders around the organisation.
 So how likely are you to get the support needed from senior management to achieve that change?
 If you don’t have support, then ambitious change will almost always fail.

-So, our message is that it’s not appropriate for every organization to be setting its aim at “world-class”, “leading-edge”, or “best-in-market” procurement performance.
-Be sensible about what you can do, given your size and just how important procurement is to your organization.
+So, our message is that it’s not appropriate for every organisation to be setting its aim at “world-class”, “leading-edge”, or “best-in-market” procurement performance.
+Be sensible about what you can do, given your size and just how important procurement is to your organisation.
 Consider how much support you will get for change; if that isn’t there, you need to work on addressing that before you try anything too ambitious.
 Then focus hard on areas that will really

 make a difference to procurement performance, and don’t bite off more than you can chew.